chain4travel/caminojs-docs/classes/api_avm.avmapi.md

 *Defined in [src/apis/avm/api.ts:796](https://github.com/chain4travel/caminojs/blob/8077d740/src/apis/avm/api.ts#L796)*

-Send ANT (Avalanche Native Token) assets including AVAX from an account on the P-Chain or C-Chain to an address on the X-Chain.
+Send ANT (Camino Native Token) assets including AVAX from an account on the P-Chain or C-Chain to an address on the X-Chain.
 This transaction must be signed with the key of the account that the asset is sent from and which pays the transaction fee.